 Method 1 of 3

-Create program shortcut on desktop by dragging and dropping
+Create a program shortcut on the desktop by dragging and dropping

 Step 1: Minimize running programs, and make sure that you can see the desktop.

-Step 3: Click App apps, and then look for the program that you would like to see on desktop as shortcut, click on the program entry, and then drag-and-drop it to the desktop to create a shortcut of program on desktop.
+Step 3: In the Start menu, look for the program that you would like to see on the desktop as a shortcut, click on the program entry, and then drag-and-drop it to the desktop to create a shortcut of the program on the desktop.

 Method 2 of 3

-Create desktop shortcut by creating shortcut to executable
+Create a desktop shortcut by creating a shortcut to executable

-If for some reason, you are not comfortable with the above method, you can use this method to create desktop shortcut of a program.
+If, for some reason, you are not comfortable with the above method, you can use this method to create a desktop shortcut of a program.

-Step 1: Open Start menu either by pressing Windows logo key or clicking Start button.
+Step 1: Open Start menu either by pressing the Windows logo key or clicking the Start button.